Skip to main content

 • Query availability:

+• Unavailable: Some precached data isn't available for querying.
+Querying a unavailable table can lead to partial query results.
+For example, COUNT(*) may not return all the rows for precached data.
 This status occurs as part of normal operation, such as shortly after an ingestion job when Polaris is still loading new data.
 If this status occurs frequently or persists, this may signify an issue such as your total data size exceeding your project size.

-• Deleting: the table is being deleted.
+• Deleting: The table is being deleted.

 • Type: Detail or aggregate.
+You can't change a table's type.

-• Mode: Flexible or strict schema mode.
+• Mode: Flexible or strict.
+Learn more about schema enforcement modes.

 • Date range spanning the data in the table.